romth777/DataStructureAndAlgorithm/P2/explanation_3.md

 However, an array is given.

 ## Algorithm
-I solved this task with sort and one loop.
+I solved this task with one for loop.
-The strategy of this task is stack high digit from bigger number, so I need to sort an given array.
+The strategy of this task is stack high digit from bigger number using max and min item in the input list so no need to sort array.

 ## Time analysis
-Required time complexity is O(NlogN) where N is size of array, and my implementation is on it.
+Required time complexity is O(N) for get max and min item of input list where N is size of array and one for loop for these range, and my implementation is on it.

 ## Space analysis
 Space complexity is O(N) for given array.